SiyuanWangLab/ChromatinTracingImageAnalysis/README.md

 run_bead.m: This file measures the sample drift during the long-term chromatin tracing imaging procedure.
 We have fiducial bead markers imaged in the 488-nm channel during chromatin tracing.
 This file fits the 488-nm fluorescent beads' positions in sequential rounds of imaging and measures the drift of the bead positions during the procedure.
 The drift information is used in run_foci.m to correct the drift in chromatin trace abstraction.

-run_foci.m: This file fits the center positions of the imaged TADs and export them.
+run_foci.m: This file fits the center positions of the imaged TADs and exports them.